 Talks: Single-Use Bioreactors and Disposable Process Materials: How-To and Issues @ Disposable Solutions Berlin, Feb 19

 Disposable materials in bioprocessing and single-use bioreactors have become widely used standards in R&D at small scale as well as cGMP based manufacturing.
-Both founders of ExcellGene SA (Dr. Maria J. Wurm, CEO, and Dr. Florian M. Wurm, CSO) will speak about single-use bioreactors at the Disposable Solutions Forum in Berlin, February 19, 2020.
-The talks will highlight the pros and cons of such disposable materials.
+Both founders of ExcellGene SA (Dr. Maria J. Wurm, CEO, and Dr. Florian M. Wurm, CSO) gave talks about single-use bioreactors at the Disposable Solutions Forum in Berlin, February 19, 2020.
+The talks highlighted the pros and cons of such disposable materials.
 Abstracts are shown below.

 Maria J. Wurm, Dr. es.
 Sci.